ValeriaPante/coordinatedActivity/README.md

 - Hashtag Sequence (Pacheco et al., 2021)
 - Text Similarity (Pacheco et al., 2020)

+Additionally, you can find a Co-sharing implementation wich generalizes the five methods and can potentially work for any kind of feature that a user can share.

 Please cite the following work.

 ```